New to the Role - DSL Training

 Cost - £199+VAT for members, £249+VAT for non-members - Book 5 places and get your 6th free!

-KCSIE states that “The designated safeguarding lead should take lead responsibility for safeguarding and child protection” and that “the role of the designated safeguarding lead carries a significant level of responsibility”.
+KCSIE states that “The designated safeguarding lead should take lead responsibility for safeguarding and child protection and that the role of the designated safeguarding lead carries a significant level of responsibility”.

 This ‘New to the Role - DSL Training’ programme seeks to support newly appointed Designated Safeguarding Leads and Deputies so that they are confident in taking on this important responsibility.
 The programme incorporates one and a half day training to underpin knowledge and skills, followed up by a further half day workshop which focuses on a review of practice and knowledge and opportunity for reflection, feeding into the reflective lessons learned thread of a safeguarding culture.